Frankincense: Description

 The trees start producing resin at about eight to 10 years old.
 Tapping is done two to three times per year with the final taps producing the best tears because of their higher aromatic terpene, sesquiterpene and diterpene content.
 Generally speaking, the more opaque resins are the best quality.
-Cheap resin is produced in the Horn of Africa, which is the Roman Catholic Church's major source.
+Today 90 percent of the world's production of frankincense comes from the Horn of Africa, predominantly from the border communities on the Somalia–Ethiopia border.

 The main species in trade are: